- COVIDCert NI – Privacy Information

 4. What information is collected?

 If you use the CCS, data is collated in line with the specification guidelines for EU digital COVID certificates.
 CCS can be used for travel.
 If you use the COVID Certification Service and app to obtain a certificate for travel for yourself or your dependents under the age of 18, you will be asked to provide only the information we need to arrange that certificate(s) for the desired date of travel.
 People aged 16 and over may apply for a certificate independently, provided they satisfy the NIdirect identity/account requirements.
 Under-16s can also download the CCS app to store their Covid Certification on their mobile phone.
 They will need to download the app to their mobile phone, then scan the QR code available from their parents Covid Cert app.

 The data collected by the CCS will include you or your dependent’s personal details and intended travel details.
-Personal details are collected to match your details against the vaccination (including boosters) records held on the VMS (held jointly by DoH and PHA), and/or test records as part of the CTR (delivered by BSO on behalf of the PHA).
+Personal details are collected to match your details against the vaccination (including boosters) records held on the VMS (held by the PHA), and/or test records as part of the CTR (delivered by BSO on behalf of the PHA) .

 Personal details collected for all travel and recovery certificates include:

 - Full Name